egecansen/resume/README.md

 ## About

 I enjoy exploring new things and wanted to find a skill that would suit my approach.
 I discovered programming and was intrigued by its potential, and later discovered software automation, which I found to be incredibly versatile and efficient.
 I taught myself automation and learned fundamentals of testing.
 I have studied and successfully combined common test automation practices such as test execution with BDD, reporting, and application of object oriented programming in test automation (Page Object Model Design Pattern).
 I successfully ran tests on Selenium Grid and expended test automation knowledge to API and mobile automation (Appium).
-I also performed cross tests between API and UI.
-My research also gave me a strong understanding of Java and OOP principles, allowing me to create objects, instantiate them, and use inheritance.
+I also performed cross tests between API and UI. <br>

+My research gave me a strong understanding of Java and OOP principles, allowing me to create objects, instantiate them, and use inheritance.
 I am passionate about programming and aim to pursue a career as a Test Automation Engineer through hard work and constant self-improvement. <br>

-My research also gave me a strong understanding of Java and OOP principles, allowing me to create objects, instantiate them, and use inheritance.
-I am passionate about programming and aim to pursue a career as a QA Automation Engineer through hard work and constant self-improvement. <br>

 ## Skills